jowarder/Seeing-Patterns-That-Are-Not-There/README.md

 The OSHA SIR full dataset is publicly available at https://www.osha.gov/severe-injury-reports.
 To rebuild `osha_sir_locked.csv` from the source:

-1. Download the OSHA SIR file (the paper used the January 2015–August 2025 snapshot).
+1. Download the OSHA SIR file (the paper used the January 2015–August 2025 snapshot) and rename it to `January2015toAugust2025_osha_original.csv`.
-2. Edit `SOURCE_PATH` and `OUTPUT_PATH` at the top of `poisson_osha_dataset.py` to point at your local copy and a writable output location.
+2. Place the downloaded CSV next to `poisson_osha_dataset.py` (or edit `SOURCE_PATH` at the top of the script if you keep it elsewhere).
 3. Run `python poisson_osha_dataset.py`.
 With the original source file and seed 42, the output is byte-identical to the included `osha_sir_locked.csv`.

 Dependencies: NumPy, pandas, Python 3.9+.